schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Check-in

-A caster accepts a flickering formula at a gym.
+A caster accepts a flickering formulan at a gym.

 ## Specimen